SamCaruso/English-Spelling-Pronunciation-Trainer/README.md

 3. **Homophones** — Users identify all valid spellings for words that sound the same.
 4. **Review** — Mixed exercises across all previously studied phonemes.

-All 12 words in each phoneme appear exactly once per session, distributed randomly across the three levels.

 ## AI Approach

 The app uses a hybrid AI approach: